Geoffrey A. Landis

 Geoffrey Alan Landis (/ˈlændɪs/; born May 28, 1955) is an American aerospace engineer and author, working for the National Aeronautics and Space Administration (NASA) on planetary exploration, interstellar propulsion, solar power and photovoltaics.
 He holds nine patents, primarily in the field of improvements to solar cells and photovoltaic devices and has given presentations and commentary on the possibilities for interstellar travel and construction of bases on the Moon, Mars, and Venus.

 Supported by his scientific background Landis also writes hard science fiction.

-For these writings he has won a Nebula Award, two Hugo Awards, and a Locus Award, as well as two Rhysling Awards for his poetry.
+For these writings he has won a Nebula Award, two Hugo Awards, and a Locus Award, as well as three Rhysling Awards for his poetry.
 He contributes science articles to various academic publications.

 Biography

 Landis was born in Detroit, Michigan, and lived in Virginia, Maryland, Philadelphia, and Illinois during his childhood.
 His senior education was at New Trier High School, Winnetka, Illinois.
-He holds undergraduate degrees in physics and electrical engineering from the Massachusetts Institute of Technology (MIT) and a PhD in solid-state physics from Brown University.
+He holds undergraduate degrees in physics and electrical engineering from the Massachusetts Institute of Technology (MIT).
+He also holds masters degrees in physics and engineering and a PhD in solid-state physics from Brown University.
 He is married to science fiction writer Mary A. Turzillo and lives in Berea, Ohio.